 Enjoy Tax Relief

-- The greatest advantage offered by the CPF Retirement Topping-Up Scheme is tax relief.
+- The greatest benefit offered by the CPF Retirement Topping-Up Scheme is tax relief.
 Make full use of it when your Special Account or Retirement Account do not exceed the Full Retirement Sum yet.
+Heartland Boy would also advise young employees to top up their CPF SA before topping up their Supplementary Retirement Schemes.

 Almost Every Young Adult Is Eligible